 History of IMO work on GHG emissions

-- March 2010 – MEPC started the consideration of making the technical and operational measures mandatory for all ships irrespective of flag and ownership.
+- 2010: MEPC started the consideration of making the technical and operational measures mandatory for all ships, irrespective of flag and ownership.

-- July 2011 – Technical measures for new ships and operational reduction measures for all ships were adopted, the first ever mandatory global GHG reduction regime for an entire industry sector.
-The adopted measures add to MARPOL Annex VI (Resolution MEPC.203(62)) a new Chapter 4 entitled Regulations on energy efficiency for ships, making the Energy Efficiency Design Index (EEDI) for new ships and the Ship Energy Efficiency Plan (SEEMP) mandatory for all ships.
-The EEDI is the first regulation to establish CO2standards across a global sector.
+- 2011: Technical measures for new ships and operational reduction measures for all ships were adopted, which was the first ever mandatory global GHG reduction regime for an entire industry sector.
+The adopted measures add to MARPOL Annex VI (Resolution MEPC.203(62)), a new chapter entitled Regulations on energy efficiency for ships, making the Energy Efficiency Design Index (EEDI) for new ships and the Ship Energy Efficiency Plan (SEEMP) mandatory for all ships.
+The EEDI is the first regulation to establish CO2 standards across the global sector.

-- January 2013 – EEDI and SEEMP entered into force and apply to all ships over 400 gross tonnage and above.
+- 2013: EEDI and SEEMP entered into force and applied to all ships over 400 gross tonnage.

 In 2011, MARPOL Annex VI, Chapter 4 introduced two mandatory mechanisms intended to ensure an energy efficiency standard for all ships: